-The proposed development is in conformance with the County General Plan, Open Space Plan, and the Open Space Action Program.

-General agriculture is a use type permitted in the Residential Agriculture (RA) land use designation.
+- 3. FINDING The proposed development is in conformance with the County General Plan, Open Space Plan, and the Open Space Action Program. - EVIDENCE a) General agriculture is a use type permitted in the Residential Agriculture (RA) land use designation.
 The proposed cannabis cultivation, an agricultural product, is within land planned and zoned for agricultural purposes, consistent with the use of Open Space land for managed production of resources.
 The use of an agricultural parcel for commercial agriculture is consistent with the Open Space Plan and Open Space Action Program.
-Therefore, the project is consistent with and complimentary to the Open Space Plan and its Open Space Action Program.

-The proposed development is consistent with the purposes of the existing Agricultural Exclusive (AE) in which the site is located.

-- a) Agricultural Exclusive (AE) is intended to be applied to areas of the County where general agriculture residential uses are the desirable predominant uses. - b) All general agricultural uses are principally permitted in the Agricultural Exclusive (AE). - c) Humboldt County Code section 314-55.4.8.2.2 allows cultivation of up to 10,000 square feet of existing outdoor cannabis and up to 10,000 square feet of existing mixed-light cannabis on a parcel over 1 acre, subject to approval of a Special Permit and a determination that the cultivation was in existence prior to January 1, 2016.
-The application for 10,000 square foot (SF) of outdoor cannabis cultivation operation, in three separate cultivation areas (A 2,500 SF; B 3,000 SF; and C 4,500 SF) and a nursery (1,000 SF-greenhouse), on 86-acre parcel is consistent with this and with the cultivation area verification prepared by the County.
+Therefore, the project is consistent with and complimentary to the Open Space Plan and its Open Space Action Program. - 4.
+FINDING The proposed development is consistent with the purposes of the existing Timber Production Zone (TPZ) in which the site is located. - EVIDENCE a) Timber Production Zones are intended to be applied to areas of the County in which timber production is the desirable predominant uses. - b) All General agricultural uses are principally permitted in the TPZ zone. - c) Humboldt County Code section 314-55.4.8.2.2 allows cultivation of up to 10,000 SF of existing outdoor cannabis and up to 10,000 SF of existing mixed-light cannabis on a parcel over 1 acre, subject to approval of a Special Permit and a determination that the cultivation was in existence prior to January 1, 2016.
+The application for an existing 10,000 SF of outdoor cannabis cultivation operation, in two separate cultivation areas (Area A 4,350 SF and Area B 5,650 SF) and ancillary propagation (nursery) in a 1,000-SF greenhouse, on 67-acre parcel is consistent with this and with the cultivation area verification prepared by the County. - 5.
+FINDING The proposed development is consistent with the requirements of the CMMLUO Provisions of the Zoning Ordinance. - EVIDENCE a) The CMMLUO allows existing cannabis cultivation to be permitted in areas zoned TPZ and U (HCC 314-55.4.8.2.2).